-"Come on, Jose, just spit it out," I say, spitting on the sidewalk to encourage him.
+"Come on, José, just spit it out," I say, spitting on the sidewalk to encourage him.
 "You must be used to that."

 "We've been friends a long time, and, I, well, ah...
 I've started writing a humor blog, and I want you to read it!" he finally says, it all comes gushing out at once like something that gushes out really quick and all at once.

 So, that's what it is.
 Man, I can't even go to Walmart without running a gauntlet of people wanting me to read their blogs.
 Even my subconscious has hidden away, not wanting his subconscious to show her his latest story.

 "I'll respect you even more if you do."